intelligentplant/AppStoreConnect.Adapters/README.md

         }
     );

-    // To authorization options for adapter API operations, extend
+    // To add authorization options for adapter API operations, extend
     // the FeatureAuthorizationHandler class and call options.UseFeatureAuthorizationHandler
     // to register your handler.
     //options.UseFeatureAuthorizationHandler<MyFeatureAuthorizationHandler>();